 My dissertation is entitled Cosmopolitan Encounters: Sanskrit and Persian at the Mughal Court (available online here) and analyzes the imperial intersections of North India’s two high literary cultures in the early modern period.
-My research interests more broadly include Sanskrit, Persian, Mughal history, translation studies, and cross-cultural interactions.
+My first book, entitled Culture of Encounters: Sanskrit at the Mughal Court, is forthcoming from Columbia University Press.
+My research interests include Sanskrit, Persian, Mughal history, translation studies, and cross-cultural interactions.
 See my CV and my academia.edu page for more detailed professional information.

 “Defining the Other: An Intellectual History of Sanskrit Lexicons and Grammars of Persian.”
 Journal of Indian Philosophy 40.6 (2012): 635-668. (download).